 The Design Section Engineer (DSE) shall conduct a subsurface investigation at each overhead sign structure foundation to determine the actual soil conditions.
 Should the investigation reveal soil properties less than average unconfined compressive strength (Qu) = 1.25 Tons/sq. ft. or indicate the presence of rock, the DSE shall design and detail the drilled shaft foundations to meet the actual site conditions and modify the Illinois Tollway Sign Structure Standard Drawings and Base Sheets accordingly.
+The sign structure shall not be supported on bridge parapets.

-ALTERNATE BRIDGE MOUNTED SIGN AND LUMINAIRE SUPPORT DETAIL FIGURE 24.8.1
+ALTERNATE BRIDGE MOUNTED SIGN AND LUMINAIRE SUPPORT DETAIL